puzzle/ansible-training/content/en/docs/10/_index.en.md

 ## Solutions

 {{% details title="Solution Task 1" %}}
-Since we have no RedHat Subscription available, we install ansible-navigator with pip.
+Since we have no Red Hat Subscription available, we install ansible-navigator with pip.
 We install podman as well to be able to use containers.

 ```bash
 $ sudo dnf install -y podman python3-pip